Omaha Nerve Injury Attorney

 - Loss of consortium or companionship

 Bottlinger Law L.L.C. understands the difficulty following a traumatic event and believes that each victim deserves their fair day in court.
-When you bring your personal injury case before us, we will take the time and care to properly review your case to find the best route forward for you.
+When you bring your personal injury case before us, our Omaha personal injury lawyer will take the time and care to properly review your case to find the best route forward for you.
 Founded in 2013 with the explicit purpose of helping victims receive proper compensation from insurance companies, we have a thorough understanding of how to bring a personal injury claim through mediation and trial.
-We offer free initial consultations and do not charge any fees unless we win a case, so there’s no reason not to contact us at (402) 505-8234.
+We offer free initial consultations and do not charge any fees unless we win a case, so please contact us today at (402) 505-8234.

 Membership in this group is restricted only to attorneys who have won multi-millions dollar verdicts for their clients.